-The AD5380 contains a temperature shutdown function to protect the chip in case multiple outputs are shorted.
+The AD5382 contains a temperature shutdown function to protect the chip if multiple outputs are shorted.
 The short-circuit current of each output amplifier is typically 40 mA.
-Operating the AD5380 at 5 V produces a power dissipation of 200 mW per shorted amplifier.
-With five channels shorted, this gives an extra watt of power dissipation.
+Operating the AD5382 at 5 V leads to a power dissipation of 200 mW per shorted amplifier.
+With five channels shorted, this leads to an extra watt of power dissipation.
 For the 100-lead LQFP, the θ{IA} is typically 44°C/W.

 The thermal monitor is enabled by the user via CR8 in the control register.
-The output amplifiers on the AD5380 are automatically powered down if the die temperature exceeds approximately 130°C. After a thermal shutdown has occurred, the user can re-enable the part by executing a soft power-up if the temperature has dropped below 130°C or by turning off the thermal monitor function via the control register.
+The output amplifiers on the AD5382 are automatically powered down if the die temperature exceeds approximately 130°C. After a thermal shutdown occurs, the user can re-enable the part by executing a soft power-up if the temperature drops below 130°C or by turning off the thermal monitor function via the control register.

-AD5380 IN A MEMS BASED OPTICAL SWITCH
+AD5382 IN A MEMS-BASED OPTICAL SWITCH

-In their feed-forward control paths, MEMS based optical switches require high resolution DACs that offer high channel density with 14-bit monotonic behavior.
-The 40-channel, 14-bit AD5380 DAC satisfies these requirements.
-In the circuit in Figure 43, the 0 V to 5 V outputs of the AD5380 are amplified to achieve an output range of 0 V to 200 V, which is used to control actuators that determine the position of MEMS mirrors in an optical switch.
+In their feed-forward control paths, MEMS-based optical switches require high resolution DACs that offer high channel density with 14-bit monotonic behavior.
+The 32-channel, 14-bit AD5382 DAC satisfies these requirements.
+In the circuit in Figure 43, the 0 V to 5 V outputs of the AD5382 are amplified to achieve an output range of 0 V to 200 V, which is used to control actuators that determine the position of MEMS mirrors in an optical switch.
 The exact position of each mirror is measured using sensors.
 The sensor outputs are multiplexed into a high resolution ADC in determining the mirror position.
-The control loop is closed and driven by an ADSP-21065L, a 32-bit SHARC® DSP with an SPI-compatible SPORT interface.
+The control loop is closed and driven by an ADSP-21065L, a 32-bit SHARC DSP with an SPI-compatible SPORT interface.
 The ADSP-21065L writes data to the DAC, controls the multiplexer, and reads data from the ADC via the serial interface.